Rush to Judgment

 Even the most basic questions about the acid rain problem still await answers, at least in the opinion of some respected researchers.
 Prior to the 1970s, for example, rainfall samples had been gathered only twice in the U.S.—a single year's data collected from roughly half the lower forty-eight states in the mid-1950s, and again for several years in the mid-1960s.
 It was from this data, in 1976, that researchers from Cornell detected a trend toward increased acidity in the rain and snow of the eastern U.S.

 Richard Semonin is not so sure.
 Semonin is a meteorologist who has served on several major scientific panels on acid rain.
-He is also assistant chief of the Illinois State Water Survey in Urbana, at whose labs the rainfall samples collected as part of the present national acid-rain monitoring program are analyzed.
+He is also assistant chief of the Illinois State Water Survey in Urbana, at whose labs are analyzed the rainfall samples collected as part of the present national acid-rain monitoring program.
 Semonin has described the data from the sporadic samplings in the '50s and '60s as "questionable" because of differences in sampling techniques and monitoring sites.

 Speaking at the U of I last fall, Semonin noted that pH readings (the pH scale is used to measured acidity and alkalinity of substances) can vary considerably even within small geographic areas.
 Sampling techniques can affect data too.
 Sampling has been done by many different agencies, often using different procedures and equipment.

 More crucial is the complex nature of pH itself.
 In an attempt to confirm the trend toward increased acidity since the '50s, Semonin and his colleagues compared their own Illinois samples from 1960 and 1977 to the key mid-'50s data.
 Like many other researchers, they found that acidity had increased, especially between 1954 and 1960.